chajiiiii/Simon-Game/README.md

 }
 ```

-For this game, one of the important features was that panels need to show sound&visual effects as the random sequence are showing and when they are clicked by a player.
-I used setTimeout function to make the visual effects gone(return to original colors) after some time.
+For this game, one of the important features was that panels need to show sound&visual effects as the random sequence is showing and when they are clicked by a player.
+I used the setTimeout function to make the visual effects disappear(return to original colors) after some time.
 <br><br>

 ## Game Screenshots